platformps/casestudy.fullstack_webapplication/README_deliverables.md

 ### Spring MVC
 * This deliverable includes connecting no. 1, 2 and 3 deliverables to function together
-	* Spring MVC: Responsible for responding to a request made by the user.
+	* Spring MVC: Responsible for responding to a request made by the userAccount.
 This can be login, registration, etc. When using Spring MVC make sure to use at least the following functionalities: different type of session management, annotation-based controller, exception handling, models, model attributes.

 ### Junit (Test all DAO classes)